adtyashgl/pascalvoctosimple/README.md

 Keras-Frcnn does support training in pascal voc data.
 However, if you would like to conver the pascal voc data annotations to the "simple" format supported, then you can use this script.

-Change the following in convert.py
-1) IMAGE_PATH : path where all the images are available
-2) SIMPLE_TRAINING_FILE: name of the simple training file

-Copy the convert to the directory where all the xmls are present

 Usage
-convert.py
+convert.py xml_path

-TODO: accept command line parameters
+Arguments accepted
+xml_path : path where the annotation files are present (xml)
+--image_path: Path of the images.
+If this is provided,path within the label will be changed to the provided option.
+--output_file: Name of the output file.
+If not provided, assumed to be traininfile.txt